 | Total | 228 - 300 kg | 115 - 153 | 4.6 - 6.1 | ₱5,920 - ₱9,600 |

 Major commercial feed brands in the Philippines include B-MEG (San Miguel), Thunderbird, Vitarich, Pilmico (Aboitiz), and Cargill.
-Prices vary by 10-15% across regions and distributors.
-Buying in bulk (by the pallet) typically saves ₱50-100 per sack.
+Prices vary by 10-15% across regions.
+Feed in Mindanao (Davao, Bukidnon) tends to run ₱50-100/sack cheaper than in Metro Manila or Cebu because of proximity to corn and copra sources.
+Buying in bulk (by the pallet) typically saves ₱50-100 per sack on top of that.

 For a more detailed analysis of feed economics and locally mixed rations, see The Real Cost of Pig Feed in the Philippines.